iterate-ch/docs/protocols/s3/index.md

 ### IAM User

 You can also connect using [IAM](iam.md) credentials that have the `Amazon S3 Full Access` template policy permissions attached and optionally the `CloudFront Full Access`.
-Make sure you are connecting with `AWS4-HMAC-SHA256` signature version (see above).

 ### Generic S3 Profiles